 Decentralized vs. Centralized

 If you are a financial institution finding yourself in the same boat, you may find yourself either well or ill-equipped to enable your employees to pivot on their job duties.
-A centralized content and training strategy can significantly assist in the need for rapid job transitions by reducing on-boarding time, engaging employees even while working remotely, and ensuring consistent how-to information (such as easy-to-follow, step-by-step procedures) across your entire organization.
+A centralized knowledge base and training strategy can significantly assist in the need for rapid job transitions by reducing on-boarding time, engaging employees even while working remotely, and ensuring consistent how-to information (such as easy-to-follow, step-by-step procedures) across your entire organization.

 4. Empower banking employees to encourage consumer adoption of digital services.